pkp/pkp-docs/plugin-inventory/en/README.md

 generateHeadingToc: true
 ---

-# About Plugins
+# Plugin Guide and Inventory

-## Introduction
+## Introduction {#introduction}

-The plugin inventory brings together links to existing plugin documentation for OJS/OMP/OPS.
-This list is not exhaustive and will continue to be updated as more plugin guides become available.
-All plugins on this list should be compatible with OJS/OMP/OPS 3.2+.
-For compatibility details, see the [live plugin gallery list on GitHub](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml), a list of compatible plugins for possible installation with version listing.
+A plugin is a software component that extends the base functionality of an existing software.
+Plugins can add fields to forms, change templates, save new information, modify authentication procedures, create new pages or change existing screens in the application, or add integration with external services.

+This guide contains information on how to install and enable plugins, as well as a list with links to documentation for OJS/OMP/OPS.

+### Where to Find Plugins: The Plugin Gallery and External Plugins {#find-plugins}

+OJS/OMP/OPS include a built-in Plugin Gallery with supported plugins created by PKP and third-party contributors.
+Many of these are not included by default, but can be installed by a Site Administrator and activated by any roles with access to OJS/OMP/OPS site settings.

+In addition to those available in the Plugin Gallery, Site Administrators can also install custom or third-party plugins available through other providers.
+If you are interested in developing your own plugins, please consult [Developer Documentation: Plugin Guide](https://docs.pkp.sfu.ca/dev/plugin-guide/en/) for details.

+## Install, Enable, and Configure Plugins {#install}

+In this section, you'll learn how to install, enable, and manage plugins in OJS/OMP/OPS.

+This PKP School video explains how to configure Plugins in OJS, but the process is the same for OMP and OPS.
+To watch other videos in this series, visit [PKP’s YouTube channel](https://www.youtube.com/playlist?list=PLg358gdRUrDVTXpuGXiMgETgnIouWoWaY).
+{% include video.html id="PMAsXY_tLMU" provider="youtube" title="Video of how to configure plugins in OJS"%}

+### From the Plugin Gallery

+In the Plugins section of Settings: Website > Setup,

+All plugins listed here are available in your OJS installation.
+Journal Managers can enable and configure the plugins listed here.

-### Plugin gallery vs external plugins
+### From the Plugin Gallery

-The OJS/OMP/OPS built-in Plugin Gallery provides access to externally-created plugins that may not be included in your OJS/OMP/OPS installation, but are available for download and activation.
-Only an Administrator can install a new plugin.
-For a full list of plugins included in the Plugin Gallery consult the [live plugin gallery list on GitHub](https://github.com/pkp/plugin-gallery/blob/main/plugins.xml).

-Sometimes new plugins or plugins that are developed by users or contributors outside of PKP will not appear in the Plugin Gallery and you need to install them separately.
-For more details on how to do that consult the [External Plugins section of the Learning OJS guide](https://docs.pkp.sfu.ca/learning-ojs/en/settings-website#external-plugins).

 ### Find a plugin compatible with your software version